 - Hand saw or circular saw: A hand saw is enough for a small build.
 A circular saw speeds things up but is optional.

 - Drill with drill bits: Used for pre-drilling holes before driving screws.
-This step prevents the wood from splitting at the corners.
+This prevents the wood from splitting at the corners.

 - Mallet or hammer: For tapping boards into position before driving screws.